Breadcrumb

 Poliisin neuvontapalvelusta kysyttyjä ajankohtaisia kysymyksiä UKK en

-In almost all parts of Finland, all appointment times are currently booked and they are either available only quite far in the future, or not available at all.
+From time to time, appointments may be far in advance or unavailable.
 However, it is worthwhile going to check the appointments the next day as the system is constantly updated and there may be new appointment times due to cancellations.
 Police Departments also add new appointment times if their resources allow.

 The essential question here is whether you need to go to the Police Station for identification, or do not.
 If the visit to the Police Station is required, the time of delivery depends on the availability of the booked appointments as well as on the possibility to go to the Police Station and queue.
-If the passport application can be made completely online, you will have your passport no later than within 12 working days from the decision made by the Police on the application.
+If the passport application can be made completely online, you will have your passport in about 8 working days from the decision made by the Police on the application.

 It is impossible to anticipate the queuing times because they vary from Police Station to the other.
-Currently, the Police Stations are extremely busy and the queues persist all day long; however, sometimes the queues may be shorter in the afternoons.
+There may be fewer queues in the afternoon than in the morning.

 As a main rule, we take care of one case per each appointment.
 Unfortunately, we cannot promise that there would be time to deal with to more cases within one appointment.